GilbertzRivi/lithium/README.md

 # currently in development

+Lithium is a secure and private messaging application designed to prioritize user privacy and security.
+This project is built using FastAPI and SQLAlchemy, and it includes functionalities for user management and message exchange with token-based authentication.

+## Features

+- **User Registration and Authentication**: Secure user registration and login with password hashing and salts.
+- **End-to-End Encryption**: Public key support for secure communication.
+- **Message Exchange**: Send and retrieve messages privately.
+- **Profile Management**: Upload and retrieve profile pictures.
+- **Token-Based Authentication**: One-time tokens ensure secure API calls.

+## how to start a server

-to start the API, create .env file with those variables:
+to start the server, create .env file with those variables:
 - POSTGRES_USER=*string*
 - POSTGRES_PASSWORD=*I recommend at least 32 long string*
 - POSTGRES_DB=*string*